 In addition to these tangible requirements, marketing managers need to demonstrate a variety of other skills.
 Applicants must have excellent writing and editing capabilities.
 Excellent communications skills are a must, in order to work effectively with both clients and team members.
 Jobs are increasingly requiring that managers have a working knowledge of Internet marketing concepts.

-The BLS estimated in 2014 that the field of marketing management would see employment growth of 9% through 2024, which is about average (www.bls.gov).
+The BLS estimated in 2018 that the field of marketing management would see a faster than average employment growth of 8% through 2028 (www.bls.gov).
 Open management positions are often coveted by other marketing professionals, and keen competition can be expected.
-As of 2015, marketing managers earned median salaries of $128,750, reports the BLS.
+As of 2018, marketing managers earned median salaries of $134,290, reports the BLS.

 Marketing communications managers require a bachelor's degree in marketing, communication or advertising.
 Experience in the field is usually required for these positions.
-These jobs had a median average salary of around $129,000 in 2015.
+These jobs had a median salary of around $134,000 in 2018.